gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 of our canvas the shader will now take the positions we put in `positionBuffer` supplied in pixels coordinates and convert them to clip space.

-Now we can change our data from clip space to pixels.
+Now we can change our position values from clip space to pixels.
 This time we're going to draw a rectangle made from 2 triangles, 3 points each.

     var positions = [